padus/ecowitt/readme.md

     That's because this driver has not been installed yet and the hub has nowhere to forward the gateway data to.

-2. There are two options for installing the EcoWitt Gateway drivers, the preferred method is to use the Community developed [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager/38016), searching for the keyword "EcoWitt".
+2. There are two options for installing the EcoWitt Gateway and RF Sensor drivers:

-    Alternatively, the drivers can be manually installed under the Drivers Code section of the HE web front-end, using the links below.
+    + Option 1 (preferred): [Hubitat Package Manager](https://community.hubitat.com/t/release-hubitat-package-manager-hubitatcommunity/94471), searching for the keyword "EcoWitt" in HPM
+    + Option 2 Manual Installation

-    In "Drivers Code" add the Ecowitt [WiFi Gateway](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_gateway.groovy) and [RF Sensor](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_sensor.groovy) drivers:
+      + In "Drivers Code" add the Ecowitt [WiFi Gateway](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_gateway.groovy) and [RF Sensor](https://raw.githubusercontent.com/sburke781/ecowitt/main/ecowitt_sensor.groovy) drivers:

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D04.png">

-3. In "Devices" add a new "Ecowitt WiFi Gateway" virtual device and click "Save Device":
+3. With the drivers installed, navigate to the "Devices" page on the Hubitat Hub, add a new "Virtual" device, referencing the "Ecowitt WiFi Gateway" driver, then click "Save Device":

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D05.png">